 If you’re selling your house together with a piece of land, you may also want to know how to sell land fast and cover both bases at the same time.
 Besides that, you may also have to pay homeowners association fees and a pro-rated amount of your property taxes.

 If you’re selling your home in a buyer’s market, the sales are likely to be slow.
-In this case, you may have to pay some of the closing costs for the buyer in order for them to afford the house.
+In this case, you may have to pay some of the closing costs for the buyer for them to afford the house.

 Inspections and Repairs